HomeStandards & GuidelinesMedical Assistance in Dying

 Toll-free: 1-877-848-2578 (within Nova Scotia)

-The Royal College of Physicians and Surgeons of Canada is currently developing the following resources regarding medical assistance in dying:
+The Royal College of Physicians and Surgeons of Canada has developed resources regarding medical assistance in dying:

 The Canadian Medical Association has developed the following educational offerings on end-of-life care and medical assistance in dying: